Old Wild West is confirmed as the title sponsor of the National Basketball League - Breaking Latest News

 A relationship of full satisfaction, the one between LNP and Old Wild West, which also thanks to joint initiatives and the many fans who frequent and appreciate the quality of the food offered in the Old Wild West premises, will enter its seventh consecutive season.

-Pietro Basciano, LNP president – “As President of LNP, and on behalf of what we represent, I can only testify to the quality of the relationship, both personal and in partnership, that has been established with Dr. Marco Di Giusto and the reality he leads.
-An Italian company of absolute value such as the Cigierre Group and the Old Wild West brand – declares Pietro Basciano, president of the National Basketball League – The fact that he has been by our side for six years is sufficient data to demonstrate how mutual objectives have been achieved.
-With the pandemic behind us, which has also severely afflicted the catering sector, the return of the public to sports halls, the growth of television data and the consequent flow that fans of the Serie A2 and B championships generate in the Old Wild West venues represent the return to an optimal balance of this relationship, which finds both realities successful.
-And it was the basis of the extension for the seasons to come”.
+Pietro Basciano, LNP President – “As LNP President, and on behalf of what we represent, I can only testify to the quality of the relationship, personal and partnership, that has been established with Dr. Marco Di Giusto and the reality of which he is responsible An Italian company of absolute value such as the Cigierre Group and the Old Wild West brand – declares Pietro Basciano, president of the National Basketball League – The fact that he has been by our side for six years is sufficient data to demonstrate how mutual goals With the pandemic behind it, which has also severely afflicted the catering sector, the return of the public to sports halls, the growth of television data and the consequent flow that fans of the Serie A2 and B championships generate in the Old Wild West represents the return to an optimal balance of this relationship, which wins both realities.
+And has been the basis of the extension for the seasons to come.”

-National Basketball League associates the companies and sports associations affiliated to the Italian Basketball Federation and participants in the Serie A2 and Serie B men’s basketball national championships on a private and non-profit basis.
-The Articles of Association give LNP the task of coordinating, directing and developing the sporting activity relating to the game of basketball of the Clubs associated with it and to promote the competitive events it calls and/or directly organizes.
+Lega Nazionale Pallacanestro associates the companies and sports associations affiliated to the Italian Basketball Federation and participating in the men’s national basketball championships in Serie A2 and Serie B on a private and non-profit basis.
+The Articles of Association give LNP the task of coordinating, directing and develop the sports activity related to the game of basketball of the Clubs associated with it and promote the competitive events it calls and/or directly organizes.